 In terms of overall gaming performance, the Intel Pentium G3220 3.0GHz is marginally better than the Intel Pentium G2120 3.1GHz when it comes to running the latest games.
 This also means it will be less likely to bottleneck more powerful GPUs, allowing them to achieve more of their gaming performance potential.

-The Pentium G3220 3.0GHz was released over a year more recently than the Pentium G2120 3.1GHz, and so the Pentium G3220 3.0GHz is likely to have better levels of support, and will be more optimized for running the latest games.
+The Pentium G3220 3.0GHz was released less than a year after the Pentium G2120 3.1GHz, and so they are likely to have similar levels of support, and similarly optimized performance when running the latest games.

 The Pentium G3220 3.0GHz and the Pentium G2120 3.1GHz both have 2 cores, and so are quite likely to struggle with the latest games, or at least bottleneck high-end graphics cards when running them.
 With a decent accompanying GPU, the Pentium G3220 3.0GHz and the Pentium G2120 3.1GHz may still be able to run slightly older games fairly effectively.